htor/framing/readme.md

 # scratch-editor

-A simple editor for live coding graphics with JS.
+A simple editor for live coding graphics with js.
 Try out the editor here:

 https://hermantorjussen.no/scratch